Financial Aid for Law Students

 The repayment terms are as follows:

-• Study loan (waiver of interest): 5 years from commencement of first repayment.
+- Study loan (waiver of interest): 5 years from of repayment.

-• Study loan (with interest payment): 20 years from commencement of first repayment.
+- Study loan (with interest payment): 20 years from of repayment.

-• In the event that the borrower leaves the University without completing the programme, the loan outstanding will immediately become due and payable.
-The borrower may, however, repay the outstanding sum by monthly instalments on such terms and conditions as stipulated by the University.
+- In the event that the borrower leaves the University without completing the programme, the loan outstanding will immediately become due and payable.
+The borrower may, however, repay the outstanding sum by monthly on such terms and conditions as stipulated by SUSS.

 Interest Rate